-I heard about Inger Eidem long before I knew her name.
+I HEARD ABOUT Inger Eidem long before I knew her name.
 Whilst cutting silhouettes at events I’d occasionally meet people who’d tell me about silhouettes they had done in their childhood.
 Apparently the artist cut through two pieces of paper at the same time, one of which became a portrait and the other a caricature.

 Wait, what?!
 Is that even possible?
 I thought they must be hallucinating.

 As a fan of Inger Eidem I run some of my virtual studio days in tribute to her.
-The most recent was on Wednesday 30th June 2021.

 It was some years later that I came across the work of Inger Eidem.
 These silhouettes turned up on eBay one day, and once I started looking I found a number more.